tldr-pages/tldr/pages/windows/pathping.md

 `pathping {{hostname}}`

-- Do not resolve addresses to host names:
+- Do not perform reverse lookup of ip-address to hostname:

 `pathping {{hostname}} -n`